anjathiart/100-days-of-code/r1-log.md

 Network project.
 I learnt how to pass arguments etc to 'event handler functions' within the REACT render function.
 Had to include the jsCookies module CDN to get / pass the csrf token to and forth.

 ## R1D57 - 20200927
 Network project.
 Worked on JS and views for connecting like / unlike to api and loading a user's profile and posts for that user.
 Spent a lot of time thinking and going back and forth with how best to design the api calls.
 How to separate concerns, and what to separate or what to combine.

+## R1D58 - 20200928
+Network project.
+Frustrating session.
+Spent a long time fixing a bug in all the wrong places.
+Only later realised that I had a bad reference in a manytomany field within the User model.
+Instead of ...manyToManyField(self..)
+I should have used ...manyToManyField("User"...).
+Good reminder not to glimpse over stackoverflow answers without understanding the exact context / relevance of the question first.
+I also battled with filtering on manyToMany fields, and in the end it was really simple, indicating that I'm not grasping the concepts 100%.